 While the world waits for Noma 2.0 to reopen in late December 2017 at their new location on Refshaleøen, some Noma employees are seeking shelter under a bridge.
-Literally underneath Knippelsbro, where parts of the staff are hosting family style dinners with two seatings every night – 5.30 PM and 8.30 PM.
+Literally underneath Knippelsbro, where parts of the staff are hosting family-style dinners with two seatings every night – 5.30 PM and 8.30 PM.
 Originally supposed to be a month-long pop-up, while the creative team is researching Greenland, Iceland, and the Faroe Islands, but now it looks like they have prolonged Under the Bridge until the end of September.
 The price for the fixed menu, including drinks, is DKK 1250 ($200, €170).
 If you don’t drink alcohol, they will serve you a homemade juice pairing.
 Get your tickets here!

 The Wine Importer Under the Bridge

 The concept of hosting social dinners under Knippelsbro belongs to Rosforth and Rosforth (R&R) – a natural wine importer which has a store below the bridge.
 Every summer, they serve wine and food outside their shop along the canal, and sometimes they invite special guest chefs.
-Noma has a long history of cooperation with R&R, and get wines delivered every year from the vessel Tres Hombres – the only brigantine in the world without a motor.
+Noma has a long history of cooperation with R&R. Every year they get wines delivered from the vessel Tres Hombres – the only brigantine in the world without a motor.
 It sails on 100% wind energy from Brest in Brittany, France all the way to Copenhagen, Denmark, carrying over 8000 bottles of organic wine.
 Noma’s Under the Bridge pop-up was a partnership with R&R, thus, all the wines this evening were from their selection.
 There’s also a wine bar that accepts walk-ins, where you can enjoy only the wine and some bar snacks.
 Watch out for special events as well, like the Belles Hot Chicken lunch that took place earlier in the day.
 You can see pictures from that on my Facebook page.

 Family Style Social Dining